Blog>>Networks>>Network automation>>Zero-Touch Provisioning: ZTP guide and example usages

 Another strong-point for zero-touch provisioning would be the consistency and human error protection capabilities.
 Here, bootstrapping will be much less error prone due to the fact that the ZTP-enabled device will actually pull its entire configuration from some repository instead of being configured line by line locally or remotely (we have all heard horror stories of misconfiguration of an uplink port and having our console freeze in front of us…)

 There are a few ways to implement ZTP and there is no limitation or exclusive recommendation on how this can be achieved (bearing in mind security considerations, of course).
+Check how integrating this with our network automation services ensures seamless and efficient network management.

 Services Network professional services